Truongson-erorr/SocialMediaMusic_app/README.md

 ## 🎯 Target Users

-- Music lovers who want to stream and manage their personal playlists
+- 🎵 Music lovers who want to enjoy and manage their playlists
-- Young users looking for a lightweight, feature-rich music app
+- 👩‍💻 Young users seeking a lightweight yet feature-rich music app
-- Admins who need a platform to manage songs, artists, and users
+- 👨‍💼 Admins looking for a backend-integrated platform to manage content

+---

+## 📝 Notes

+> This project is a part of my mobile development portfolio.
+It demonstrates advanced Android practices including real-time data syncing, multimedia handling, and cloud integration.
+Feel free to explore the source code and reach out for collaboration or feedback.